Internal HTTP(S) load balancer overview

 Timeouts and retries

-• A configurable HTTP backend service timeout, which represents the amount of time the load balancer waits for your backend to return a complete HTTP response.
-The default value for the backend service timeout is 30 seconds.
-The full range of timeout values allowed is 1-2,147,483,647 seconds.
+The configurable backend service timeout represents the maximum amount of time that the load balancer waits for your backend to process an HTTP request and return the corresponding HTTP response.
+Except for serverless NEGs, the default value for the backend service timeout is 30 seconds.

-For example, if you want to download a 500-MB file, and the value of the backend service timeout is the default value of 30 seconds, the load balancer expects the backend to deliver the entire 500-MB file within 30 seconds.
-It is possible to configure the backend service timeout to not be long enough for the backend to send its complete HTTP response.
-In this situation, if the load balancer has at least received HTTP response headers, the load balancer returns the complete response headers and as much of the response body as it could obtain within the backend service timeout.
+For example, if you want to download a 500-MB file, and the value of the backend service timeout is 90 seconds, the load balancer expects the backend to deliver the entire 500-MB file within 90 seconds.
+It is possible to configure the backend service timeout to be insufficient for the backend to send its complete HTTP response.
+In this situation, if the load balancer has at least received HTTP response headers from the backend, the load balancer returns the complete response headers and as much of the response body as it could obtain within the backend service timeout.

 To configure the backend service timeout, use one of the following methods:

-• API: Modify the timeoutSec parameter for the global or regional backend service resource.
+Modify the timeoutSec parameter for the regionBackendServices resource

 Web server software Parameter Default setting Recommended setting